Armed Forces of Liberia: 1945–1980

 Other field units of the brigade were the Armoured Unit, at Camp Ram Rod, Paynesward City (possibly Paynesville), Monrovia, and the Bella Yella Special Detachment, Camp Bella Yella, Lofa.
 Bella Yella was of course the location of the feared Bella Yella prison.
 The Service Support Battalion was located at BTC, and comprised the Medical Company, the Brigade Band, the Brigade Special Unit (a parade unit) and the Military Police Unit.
 Also at BTC was the Logistical Command, consisting of a depot, arsenal (whose location had been declared unsafe), the AFL Quartermaster Corps, and the AFL Transportation Company.
 Strength was reported to be 4,822 in 1978.

 While militia service was compulsory by law for all eligible males, the law was only enforced in a lax manner.
 From the mid-1960s, and in its later years, members of the militia met only quarterly for sparsely attended drill practice.
 Estimates of men enrolled over the years vary.
 The 1964 US Army Area Handbook said that "some 20,000 men are estimated to be enrolled."
 The IISS estimated militia numbers at 5,000 in 1967 and 6,000 in 1970.

 By the early 1970s the militia reported a strength of some 4,000 poorly trained and ill-equipped men.
 The 1978 Annual Report of the Liberian Ministry of National Defense said that "The various militia regiments, in accordance with the law, held quarterly parades. ...Furthermore, the entire Regiments were out in full strength during burial occasions."
 By the time it was disbanded in 1980, the militia was considered to be completely ineffective as a military force.

 The armed forces' third arm, the Liberian National Coast Guard, was established in 1959.
-Throughout the Tubman period the coastguard was little more than a few sometimes unserviceable patrol craft manned by ill-trained personnel, though its training improved in the 1980s to the point where it was considered the best trained of the armed services.
+Throughout the Tubman period the coastguard was little more than a few sometimes unserviceable patrol craft crewed by ill-trained personnel, though its training improved in the 1980s to the point where it was considered the best trained of the armed services.

 From 1952 onwards, Chiefs of Staff of the AFL included Major General Alexander Harper (1952–54), Lieutenant General Abraham Jackson (1954–60), Albert T. White (1964–65), Lieutenant General George T. Washington (late 1960s), Lieutenant General Henry Johnson (1970–74), Lieutenant General Franklin Smith, and Lieutenant General Henry Dubar (1980–1990).

-When William Tolbert replaced the long-serving William Tubman as President in 1971, he retired more than 400 aging soldiers.
+When William Tolbert replaced the long-serving William Tubman as president in 1971, he retired more than 400 aging soldiers.
 Sawyer comments that "retired soldiers were replaced by young recruits from urban areas, many of whom were then poorly trained at the Tubman Military Academy.
 This development dramatically changed the character of the military in Liberia."
 (Samuel Doe was among this group.)
 Amos Sawyer also comments that "recruitment of such individuals for the military was part of Tolbert's efforts to replace aging, illiterate soldiers with younger, literate men who were capable of absorbing technical and professional training."